South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 South Alabama Stats and Trends

-- In South Alabama's six games this year, it has three wins against the spread.
+- South Alabama has three wins against the spread in six games this season.

-- This season, the Jaguars are winless ATS when entering a game as a favorite of 13.5 points or more.

-- South Alabama's games this year have hit the over three times in six opportunities (50%).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.